elidianesampaiotrabuco/IceCreamSandwich/README.md

-# TurboGPT
+# WorkingTurboGPT
 The power of GPT-3.5 in your projects for free!
+Included: single prompts, definable chatbots, and chat history manipulation.
+Extension originally made by LOLEMO then forked by Anonymous_cat1.

 ## API Note
 APIs go up and down every once in a while, so if you get blank responses, you should be able to find more reverse proxies here on the internet.